 - effective oral and written communication

 - independent thinking, scientific enquiry and the ability to critically appraise your findings

 - IT skills, numeracy and the use of statistics

 - observational skills, with a focus on detail and accuracy

 - project management

 - organisation, decision making and time management

-Training to be a doctor is a popular route after studying a degree in medical science.
-This will require taking a medical degree, either an accelerated degree for graduates or at undergraduate level.
-After the medical degree you'll continue your training with the foundation programme before selecting your specialty as a hospital doctor or GP.
+Training to be a doctor is a popular route after studying a degree in medical sciences.
+You'll need to take a four-year accelerated graduate entry medicine programme, also known as a graduate entry programme (GEP), after your medical sciences degree.
+After the medical degree you'll continue your training with the foundation programme before selecting your specialty training as a hospital doctor or GP.